 Story behind the baseline: This graph illustrates the various funding sources that comprise the financial aid program.
-Institutionally funded financial aid rose by 177% since FY00.
-UConn consistently allocates more than the state mandated 15% of Net Tuition Revenue towards need based financial aid (20.2% in FY12).
-Funding cuts from state and/or institutional sources could impact our ability to maintain financial aid packaging policies that have allowed us to meet the direct costs of our neediest applicants.
+Institutionally funded financial aid rose by 191% since FY00.
+UConn consistently allocates more than the state mandated 15% of Net Tuition Revenue towards need based financial aid (17.8% in FY13).
+Funding cuts from state and/or institutional sources could impact our ability to maintain financial aid packaging policies.

 How Well Did We Do It?
 Enrollment, Retention & Financial Aid Packages